pdf-association/arlington-pdf-model/TestGrammar/README.md

 ```

 The last line of every output should always be `END` on a line by itself.
 If this is missing, then it means that the TestGrammar application has not cleanly completed processing (_crash? unhandled exception? assertion failure? stack overflow? timeout?_).

+## Using a helpful editor

+The [free Atom editor](https://atom.io/) has a useful plugin called [language-ansi-styles](https://atom.io/packages/language-ansi-styles) that will support the ANSI terminal codes that are used for the colorization of messages.

 ## Useful post-processing